Toward exponentially-convergent simulations of extreme-mass-ratio inspirals: A time-domain solver for the scalar Teukolsky equation with singular source terms: Introduction

 \section{Introduction}

 Black hole perturbation theory is a standard framework for studying a diverse range of gravitational phenomena, such as gravitational waves, quasi-normal modes, late-time Price tails, self-force effects, and linear stability of black hole solutions.
-The theory of such perturbations started with pioneering investigations by Regge and Wheeler~\cite{Regge:1957td,Zerilli:1970se,Moncrief1974} for Schwarzschild (nonspinning) black holes.
+The theory of such perturbations started with pioneering investigations by Regge and Wheeler~\cite{Regge:1957td} and later important extensions by Zerilli and Moncrief \cite{Zerilli:1970se,Moncrief1974} for Schwarzschild (nonspinning) black holes.
 The theory was later extended by Teukolsky to handle perturbations of the Kerr metric~\cite{Teukolsky:1973ApJ}.
 Small perturbations of a field with spin-weight $s$ evolve on the Kerr geometry according to the Teukolsky master equation~\eqref{eq:teuk0}.

 One important astrophysical application of black hole perturbation theory is to numerically simulate extreme mass ratio inspiral (EMRI) systems.
 An EMRI is comprised of a small mass--$q$ compact object orbiting a large mass--$M$ black hole, where $q \ll M$.
 EMRI systems emit gravitational radiation at low frequencies and are a key target of the upcoming Laser Interferometer Space Antenna (LISA) observatory~\cite{AmaroSeoane:2017las,Amaro-Seoane_2007,2010arXiv1009.1402A}.
 A standard method for studying EMRIs uses the perturbation theory of Kerr black holes in an approximation which treats the smaller compact object as point--like and structureless.
 When a rotating black hole is perturbed by a small, compact object the Teukolsky equation features a source term proportional to a Dirac delta distribution, $\delta(x)$, and possibly its derivatives.